suprunchuk/grammY-js-bot-starter/README.md

 # grammY Telegram Bot Starter

-This is a starter project for creating Telegram bots using the grammY framework, with easy deployment to Zeabur.
+This is a starter project for creating Telegram bots using the grammY framework.

 ## Features

 - Built with grammY framework
 - Middleware for response time measurement
 - Session management
-- Robust error handling for both webhook and long polling modes
+- Robust error handling
-- Interactive counter with inline keyboard
+- Interactive counter with inline keyboard as example of session management
-- Easy deployment to Zeabur
+- Efficient long polling with @grammyjs/runner
+- Automatic flood control with @grammyjs/auto-retry
+- Enhanced object interactions with @grammyjs/hydrate

 ## Getting Started